KungPaoChicken/android-runner/README.md

 ## Plugin profilers
 It is possible to write your own profiler and use this with Android runner.
 To do so write your profiler in such a way that it uses [this profiler.py class](ExperimentRunner/Plugins/Profiler.py) as parent class.
+The device object that is mentioned within the profiler.py class is based on the device.py of this repo.
+To see what can be done with this object, see the source code [here](ExperimentRunner/Device.py).

 You can use your own profiler in the same way as the default profilers, you just need to make sure that:
 - The profiler name is the same as your python file and class name.
 - Your python file isn't called 'Profiler.py' as this file will be overwritten.
 - The python file is placed in a directory called 'Plugin' which resided in the same directory as your config.json

-To test your own profiler, you can make use of the 'plugintest' experiment type which can be seen [here](example/plugintest/)
+To test your own profiler, you can make use of the 'plugintest' experiment type which can be seen [here](examples/plugintest/)

 ## Detailed documentation
 The original thesis can be found here: